Bitfinex Review

 No other major centralized exchange offers P2P lending at this scale.
 You deposit BTC, ETH, USDT, or other supported assets, set your desired rate and duration (2-30 days), and margin traders borrow from you.
 The auto-renew feature relends your funds automatically when loans mature.

-During my three-week lending test, I earned between 3.6% and 29% annualized on USDT depending on market conditions.
-Bull market weeks pushed rates higher.
-Calm periods settled toward the lower end.
+Returns between 3.6% and 29% annualized on USDT have been observed depending on market conditions.
+Bull market weeks push rates higher; calm periods settle toward the lower end.
 The returns beat most DeFi lending protocols during high-volatility periods, and you avoid smart contract risk.
 The tradeoff is platform risk: your funds sit on Bitfinex the entire time you are lending.

 Algorithmic Traders

-The Honey Framework is an open-source toolkit for building trading algorithms on Bitfinex.
-The documentation is thorough, the WebSocket API supports real-time data feeds and order management, and the paper trading environment lets you backtest strategies against live market data without risking capital.
+The Honey Framework is an open-source toolkit for trading algorithms.
+The WebSocket API supports data feeds and order management.
+Paper trading can use market data without risking capital.

 NOT For: Beginners